 While our presence in classrooms has a hugely positive general effect, we achieve fantastic results when working one-to-one and specifically targeting areas students are finding difficult—in particular literacy.

-We have seen children who had fallen far behind by previously refusing to engage in reading activities improve by a great degree and—perhaps more importantly—genuinely start to enjoy reading and the world of books, we help young people look forward to reading, to be proud of their achievements and become excited about choosing their next book.
+We have seen children who had fallen far behind by previously refusing to engage in reading activities improve by a great degree and—perhaps more importantly—genuinely start to enjoy reading and the world of books.
+We help young people look forward to reading, to be proud of their achievements and become excited about choosing their next book.

-There have been many studies looking into the positive effects that therapy dogs can have on the literacy levels of children and we have seen the results of these for ourselves.
+There have been many studies looking into the positive effects that therapy dogs can have on the literacy levels of children and we have seen the positive results of these for ourselves.
 We have worked with children of many ages, backgrounds and abilities, and we’re proud to be able to say that all of them have increased their reading accuracy and their reading comprehension ages as a direct consequence of our attendance.

 “As a teacher in a special needs school I can thoroughly recommend Canine Assisted Learning.
 I have witnessed their ability to calm and alleviate tension in very over anxious pupils in crisis, in a caring and empathetic manor.
 The special bond that pupils form with the dog enables them to be themselves in a safe environment, which in turn encourages dialogue from children who have shut down along with the understanding of empathy of others.
 The benefits are huge on both a physical and emotional level”.